-You would use the streamer fishing methods discussed below but it is advised that new anglers get good at casting first with smaller flies before they attempt larger streamers.
+You could use the streamer fishing or trout, steelhead, and salmon, but it is advised that new anglers get good at casting first with smaller flies before they attempt larger streamers.

 All you need to fly fishing is a rod, reel, fly line, leader, and a fly!

 But, there are other things I could not do without on the river.
 These other things will just make your fly-fishing adventures so much better and much more effective.

 Keep your legs warm, dry, and protected with waders and wading boots.

 Waders keep your legs dry and comfortable, but they also protect your legs from cuts and scapes, as well as insects like mosquitos and ticks.
 Not to mention protecting you from poisonous plants like poison ivy.

 Good wading boots will also offer more ankle support which is needed when walking the trails and rocky river bottoms.

 There are two types of waders, Bootfoot, and Stocking Foot waders.
 These can be made from a few different types of materials.